aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-fonts/specify-default-font-when-rendering/_index.md

 ## Conclusion
 In this tutorial, we learned how to specify the default font when rendering a document using Aspose.Words for .NET.
 By following this step-by-step guide, you can easily set a default font to use when rendering your documents.
 Aspose.Words offers a powerful and flexible API for working with fonts in your documents.
 With this knowledge, you can control and customize the rendering of your documents to your specific needs.

+### FAQ's

+#### Q: How can I specify a default font when converting to PDF in Aspose.Words?

+A: To specify a default font when converting to PDF in Aspose.Words, you can use the `PdfOptions` class and set the `DefaultFontName` property to the name of the desired font.

+#### Q: What if the default font is not available when converting to PDF?

+A: If the specified default font is not available when converting to PDF, Aspose.Words will use a replacement font to display the text in the converted document.
+This may cause a slight difference in appearance from the original font.

+#### Q: Can I specify a default font for other output formats, such as DOCX or HTML?

+A: Yes, you can specify a default font for other output formats such as DOCX or HTML by using the appropriate conversion options and setting the corresponding property for each format.

+#### Q: How can I check the default font specified in Aspose.Words?

+A: To check the default font specified in Aspose.Words, you can use the `DefaultFontName` property of the `PdfOptions` class and retrieve the name of the configured font.

+#### Q: Is it possible to specify a different default font for each section of the document?

+A: Yes, it is possible to specify a different default font for each section of the document using formatting options specific to each section.
+However, this would require more advanced manipulation of the document using Aspose.Words features.